 - Experience with the agile delivery process

 Architects usually begin their careers as developers.
 After a year or two, they can get certified.
 As they progress and their skills improve, they can take on more responsibilities and get involved in more complex projects.
 Eventually, they are promoted and become team leads or technical leads.
-After a period of being on the management side, they can start developing software architecture.
+Having been on the management side for a while, they can start developing software architecture.

 Not every developer or team lead gets to this level because it requires a serious commitment to architecture as well as the Magento platform.

-The image above is an example of how complex an ecommerce site can be.
+The image below is an example of how complex Magento architecture can be.
 Data flows in and out, nonstop, from one extension to another.
 Accurate data and high performance mean the store can run on all cylinders.

 For your project to succeed, the architect needs to: